 Email: nbartoosmith@underscore.news

 Carrie Johnson is Chickasaw and Pawnee from southern Oklahoma.
-A junior at Austin College, she is double majoring in English and Media Studies.
+A senior at Austin College, she is double majoring in English and Media Studies.
 She has been a fellow for the Native American Journalists Association, a mentee for NPR’s Next Generation Radio: Indigenous, an intern for the Chickasaw Press and a freelance sportswriter for the Sherman Herald Democrat.
 At Austin College, Carrie is a staff writer for The Observer (the student newspaper), an intern for Institutional Marketing and Communications, a Posey Leadership fellow and a member of the women’s softball team.
 She is excited to join Underscore News this summer as the 2023 recipient of the Underscore Indigenous Journalism Fellowship.

 McKayla Lee (Diné) is the first recipient of the Underscore Indigenous Journalism Fellowship.
 After completing the fellowship in the summer of 2022, she returned to the University of Montana, where she is an undergraduate student double majoring in Journalism and Native American Studies.
 She was born and raised in Whale Rock, Arizona on the Navajo Nation and is an enrolled citizen of the Navajo Nation.
 McKayla spent four years as a reporter at the Southern Ute Drum in Colorado and has won awards for her writing and photography from the Native American Journalists Association, Society of Professional Journalists, Colorado Press Association and the Colorado Coalition Against Sexual Assault.